 NGS Financial Planning Pty Ltd, ABN 89 134 620 518, is a corporate authorised representative #394909 of Guideway Financial Services Pty Ltd, ABN 46 156 498 538, AFSL #420367 and offers financial planning services on behalf of NGS Super ABN 73 549 180 515.

-Issued by NGS Super Pty Limited ABN 46 003 491 487 AFSL No 233 154 the trustee of NGS Super ABN 73 549 180 515
+This information is general information only and does not take into account your objectives, financial situation or needs.
+Before acting on this information, or making an investment decision, consider whether it is appropriate to you and read our Product Disclosure Statements and Target Market Determinations.
+You should also consider obtaining financial, taxation and/or legal advice tailored to your personal circumstances before making a decision.
+Information and financial products are issued by NGS Super Pty Ltd ABN 46 003 491 487 RSE Licence L0000567 and AFSL 233 154.